nelsonfalves/dev-ticket/README.md

-# Sistema de Reserva de Tickets
+# Ticket Reservation System

-## Descrição
+## Description

-O projeto é uma aplicação de reserva de ingressos e é composto por três partes principais: o front-end, feito utilizando o NextJS, o back-end em Golang, e uma API dos parceiros (que simula uma API de terceiros se integrando com a aplicação) com o NestJS.
-Além disso o projeto foi feito utilizando o Docker e o Docker compose, permitindo que cada parte da aplicação funcione em um container próprio (incluindo containers para o banco de dados MySQL).
-Por fim, foi utilizada a API Gateway Kong, para integrar o projeto e adicionar plugins como Key Authentication para segurança.
+This project is a ticket reservation application consisting of three main components: the front-end built with Next.js, the back-end in Golang, and a partner API (simulating third-party integration) using NestJS.
+The project uses Docker and Docker Compose, allowing each part of the application to run in its own container (including MySQL database containers).
+Kong API Gateway integrates the project and provides plugins like Key Authentication for security.

 ## Tecnologias Utilizadas